A - Z of Useful Information for Parents

 Prep children will be dismissed from the area outside the hall, near the canteen.
 If making arrangements with others to collect your child, please make sure these are clear and inform the classroom teacher.
 It is expected that all children will be collected by the 3:45 pm bell.
 After this time there will not be supervision by a Yard Duty teacher.

-As we do not have teachers to supervise students after 3:45 pm, any students remaining in the play ground will be taken to Out of School Hours Care, for which there will be a charge.
+Any students remaining in the play ground after 3:45 pm will be taken to Out of School Hours Care, for which there will be a charge.
 If you are unavoidably held up, please contact the school office so that arrangements can be made.

 Parents can email teachers via Sentral mailboxes to request meetings, phone calls or for non-urgent matters.
 As there is usually a 24-48 hour response time for teacher emails, please phone or email the school office for urgent matters.